 Structural engineers with a strong fundamental understanding of how materials behave when subjected to the environment are good candidates to become accomplished forensic engineers.
 Structural deficiencies in new buildings are typically directly related to structural or geotechnical design or construction.
 These deficiencies are often identified during construction or shortly thereafter.
 In existing buildings, structural deficiencies are typically related to not so obvious causes founded by changes in moisture, temperature and/or loading conditions.
 Symptoms are typically cracks, sags or rust stains in interior and exterior finishes which building owners are less tolerant of due to the potential liability associated with perceived structural issues.
 Since the root cause of these deficiencies is typically a non-structural issue, it is important that your forensic structural engineers have extensive multi-discipline building design knowledge, training and experience including:

 - Material Science

-Furthermore, it is important that your structural forensic engineer have a proven track record investigating similar issues, particularly those where the cause is not so obvious.
+Furthermore, it is important that your structural forensic engineer has a proven track record investigating similar issues, particularly those where the cause is not so obvious.
 As identifying the problem is only the first step, it is important that your structural forensic engineer’s core business is building design.
-Based on many peer reviews, on behalf of the federal government, it appears that many specialty firms that focus on one specialty area of practice such as forensic engineering, have lost touch with practical holistic building design and therefore are unable to develop complete, economical and buildable repair solutions.
+Based on many peer reviews, on behalf of the federal government, it appears that many specialty firms that focus on one specialty area of practice such as forensic engineering, have lost touch with practical holistic building design and are therefore unable to develop complete, economical and build-able repair solutions.

 The IEI Advantage